 Experience and Affiliations

-- Rising Star, Oregon Super Lawyers magazine, 2017
+- Rising Star, Oregon Super Lawyers magazine, 2017 to present

 - Board member, U.S. District Court of Oregon Historical Society